 Just thought I'd fill you in on my experiences with Thai assistants.
-I have been in Thailand for 4 years now and have always had an assistant, and I wouldn't work without one.
+I have been in Thailand for a few years now and have always had an assistant, and I wouldn't work without one.
 Obviously they vary but my experiences have generally been good, in fact they end up being a good friend and very helpful.

 My current assistant is fantastic and not only helps me in the classroom, but with many life problems too - like paying the electricity bill at 7-11 (i never knew that) and we now teach privately together - she find the kids and arranges the money, time etc and assists me teaching.

 Generally I use them for;

 1. translation to check students understanding of what they just said.
 After 6 months of teaching the kids were great at speaking, unfortunately they didn't know what they were saying

 2. I give out gold stars continually in the class.
 She manages that and stamps them up on the board.

 3. She acts as an excellent buffer between the school and me.
 Stating that falang do not work weekends and that they don't like being disturbed at home.
 Also to deflect 'krooyais' desire for me to attend boring speeches and crap self-gratifying presentations where most folk look asleep and extremely bored.

 We also have loads of fun and she's great for ideas in a tight spot.
 Highly recommended.

 Great idea for a topic.
 I'm sure a lot of teachers have some cracker stories.
 Well mine goes like this...

 I taught at a well known school in Bangkok and the school itself was great.
 A terrific staff, great environment to work in, and amazing classrooms and resources.
 While it wasn't perfect by any stretch of the imagination, it was, by Thai standards, quite a good deal.
 That is, unless you took my Thai assistant teacher out of the equation.